kishorrit/MLF/Chapter 4.md

 In the last section we already learned about basic recurrent neural networks.
 In theory, simple RNN's should be able to retain even long term memories.
 However, in practice, this approach often falls short.
 This is because of the 'vanishing gradients' problem.
 Over many timesteps, the network has a hard time keeping up meaningful gradients.
 See e.g. Learning long-term dependencies with gradient descent is difficult (Bengio, Simard and Frasconi, 1994) for details.

 In direct response to the vanishing gradients problem of simple RNN's, the Long Short Term Memory layer was invented.
+It does much better at longer time series.
+Yet, if relevant observations are a few hundred steps behind in the series, even they struggle.
+This is why we manually included some lagged observations.
 Before we dive into details, let's look at a simple RNN 'unrolled' over time:

 ![Unrolled RNN](./assets/unrolled_simple_rnn.png)